Google Search Statistics and Facts 2023 (You Must Know)

 To put things into perspective, take a look at the stats from Google’s early days.

 Shortly after it was founded in 1998, Google processed only 10,000 internet searches per day.
 While that number seems insignificant now, it was huge at the time.
 Only a year later, that number rose to 3.5 million search queries per day.
 That’s a 17,000% year-to-year increase in searches.
 Talk about growth!

-In the years that followed, statistics show that searches on Google kept increasing at a lightning-fast pace, helping it to reach global dominance of internet search engines.
+In the years that followed, statistics show that searches on Google kept increasing at a lightning-fast pace, helping it to reach the global dominance of internet search engines.
 Although Google certainly won’t ever have the same exponential search growth rate as in the beginning (since almost everyone in the world is already using it), it will definitely continue being a search engine force to be reckoned with.